catacomb-ai/catacomb/mnist_lightning_example/README.md

 # Trained Model Example
-> Image Recognition using PyTorch
+> Image Recognition using PyTorch Lightning

 In this repository, we serve a trained Feed Forward Neural Network to make predictions over HTTP.